anissayed101/ansible-pre-req-qcb/README.md

 # Ansible Pre-Requisite Check

-This repository contains an Ansible playbook that checks the following roles..
+This repository contains an Ansible playbook that checks the following roles...

 ## Roles and Validation